 13. Chadar Trek, Ladakh

-The Chadar Trek or The Frozen River Expedition is one of the most unique and challenging treks in India.
-The 6 day chadar trek across the frozen Zanskar River in Ladakh takes place during the latter part of January till end of February or sometimes first week of March, depending on the weather..
-Though, it seems a challenging trek, it isn’t the most difficult; as it basically is a flat walk along the Chadar with minimal amounts of climbing.
+The Chadar Trek or The Frozen River Expedition is one of the unique and challenging treks in India.
+The 6-day chadar trek across the frozen Zanskar River in Ladakh takes place during the latter part of January till the end of February or sometimes the first week of March, depending on the weather.
+Though, it seems a challenging trek; it isn’t the most difficult; as it is a flat walk along the Chadar with minimal amounts of climbing.
 If you can walk for a couple of hours without much strain, you are good to go.
 If you’re a person interested in trekking, then head over to Ladakh in January for an experience of a lifetime.

-Known as the “Isle of Calm” in Portugese, Diu is a place frequented by those who want to have a relaxing time far away from the hustle and bustle of cities.
-Though it’s a relatively popular destination among tourists, it’s not very crowded.The Portugese influence here is very much evident in the architecture, food and even the culture of Diu.
+Known as the “Isle of Calm” in Portuguese, Diu is a place frequented by those who want to have a relaxing time far away from the hustle and bustle of cities.
+Though it’s a relatively popular destination for tourists, it’s not very crowded.The Portuguese influence here is very much evident in the architecture, food and even the culture of Diu.
 There are plenty of historic forts, churches and temples that one can visit while here.
-Also, being a major fishing town, an abundance of sea food is available here, much to the delight of the sea-food lovers.
-Enjoy the blend of Portugese and local culture, relax on the sandy shores and dig into the lip-smacking food.
+Also, being a major fishing town, an abundance of seafood is available here, much to the delight of the sea-food lovers.
+Enjoy the blend of Portuguese and local culture, relax on the sandy shores and dig into the lip-smacking food.
 It’s one of the best places to visit in January in India.

 Few other places that can be visited in January in India

-Santiniketan, West Bengal - For a colourful Poush mela at the time of Makar Sankranti, Gujarat for the Modhera Dance Festival , Kutch for Rann-Utsav, Bikaner for the Camel Festival, Mahabalipuram for the Mammalapuram Dance Festival, Jaipur for the Jaipur Literature Festival, Tamil Nadu – For an experience of Pongal, which is a four-day festival in Tamil Nadu.
+Santiniketan, West Bengal - For a colourful Poush Mela at the time of Makar Sankranti, Gujarat for the Modhera Dance Festival, Kutch for Rann-Utsav, Mahabalipuram for the Mammalapuram Dance Festival, Tamil Nadu – For an experience of Pongal, which is a four-day festival in Tamil Nadu.
 Lots of food and frolic!, Goa for the nightlife